Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Our conclusions are:

-* The Ministry of Works data provides essential information on the Lake Hawea system.
+* The Ministry of Works and Development data provides essential information on the Lake Hawea system.
 * The new data confirms the key modelling prediction that there is some level below which the lake becomes disconnected from the groundwater system.
 * The prior information suggested that the bottom elevation of the impermeable moraine was likely to be approximately 320 m msl and that the top of the impermeable moraine was likely between 327.6 - 338 m msl.
 The new data further constrains the likely elevation of the top of the impermeable moraine to be between 330 and 332 m msl.
 * Given the impact of the lake level on the groundwater system we recommend that the lake level is maintained above a minimum elevation of 333 m msl to ensure that the groundwater system is not disconnected from the lake.
 This suggestion should not be seen as conclusive evidence to reset the current Lake Hawea consent conditions, but rather as an absolute minimum level below which the lake should not be allowed to fall even in extraordinary circumstances.
-As always, should Lake levels fall below the current minimum level (338 m msl) the groundwater system should be closely monitored.
+As always, should lake levels fall below the current minimum level (338 m msl) the groundwater system should be closely monitored.
 * These results do not discredit the recommended  additional datasets (see `model optimisation readme <../optimisation/README.rst#recommended-additional-data>`_) as they are required to further constrain the model structure and to improve the model performance; however the results do increase the confidence in the implemented model and conceptual structure.
-* The model generally preforms well during the historic low lake levels.
+* The model generally performs well during the historic low lake levels.
 This result is surprising given there was no prior data to inform the model optimisation under these conditions.
 * Despite the good fit there is likely more information to be gleemed from the historical data via model re-calibration.
 * The model is remarkably insensitive to the level of the top of the impermeable moraine.
 A drop of 5m causes very little change in both the calibration and historical data matches.
 Further analysis, particularly formal structural and parameter uncertainty analysis, is required to better understand this perceived insensitivity to the impermeable moraine top elevation.
 * Comparison of the "lake drop" scenarios with the observed historical data suggests that the groundwater levels during this historical period of low lake levels did not reach steady state conditions / equilibrium state of the aquifer when disconnected to the lake.
-* MT3D component analysis suggests that as lake level fall below the impermeable moraine, the groundwater in the northern Lake Hawea Aquifer system becomes increasingly dominated by losses from Grandview and John Creeks.
+* MT3D component analysis suggests that as lake level fall below the impermeable moraine, the groundwater in the northern Lake Hawea aquifer system becomes increasingly dominated by losses from Grandview and John Creeks.
 If these creeks are less well connected to the groundwater system than assumed, the model may significantly over predict steady state groundwater levels during low lake levels.

 Our recommendations from this work are: